madphysicist/scikit-guess/doc/appendices/reei/translation.rst

-Before getting into the heart of the matter, a warning must be given regarding some of the figures presented here (:numref:`reei-sin-exact-plot`, :numref:`reei-sin-nomega-plot`, :numref:`reei-sin-int-plot`, :numref:`reei-sin-sawtooth-plot`, :numref:`reei-sin-final-plot`).
+Before getting into the heart of the matter, a warning must be given regarding some of the figures presented here (:numref:`reei-sin-exact-plot`, :numref:`reei-sin-nomega-plot`, :numref:`reei-sin-int-plot`, :numref:`reei-sin-saw-plot`, :numref:`reei-sin-final-plot`).
 They serve merely as illustrations of the procedures being described.
 To create them, we were obligated to fix on a particuar set of numerical data, which are not necessarily representative of the multitudes of possible cases.
 Given these figures alone, it would be absurd to form any opinion of the method in question, favorable or otherwise.
 This is especially true as the example has